vg-json-data/sm-json-data/region/region-readme.md

 * Roughly 175 frames if there's no usable runway on the other side (meaning the charge must be stored while entering the door)

 ### Links
+A room has an array of links.
 Links define how Samus can navigate within a room.
-Each link is a unidirectional path that can take Samus from one node to another.
-Links often have logical requirements.
+Each link has a `from` property that defines the node where Samus must be to use it, and a `to` property which is an array of possible destinations.
+Each destination of a link has the following properties:
+* _id:_ The ID of the node to which the link leads
+* _requires:_ The [logical requirements](../logicalRequirements.md) that must be fulfilled to go to that destination
+* _unlock:_ Some [logical requirements](../logicalRequirements.md) that must be fulfilled the first time Samus uses the link to go to that destination